-The class A3 and A2 notes will amortize sequentially to the class A1 notes unless a breach of trigger occurs (see "Redemption of the notes").
+The class A2 notes will amortize sequentially to the class A1 notes, unless a breach of trigger occurs (see "Redemption of the notes").

-As in other Spanish transactions, interest and principal from the underlying assets will be combined into a single priority of payments.
+As in other Spanish transactions, interest and principal from the underlying assets are combined into a single priority of payments.
 A cumulative default ratio test protects senior noteholders by subordinating the payment of junior interest further down the priority of payments.